avr-rust/book.avr-rust.com/src/003-building-a-crate-for-avr.md

   * Use `rustc --target=avr-unknown-gnu-atmega328` to use the default, builtin GCC based target for ATmega328
-  * Or use `rustc --target=my-custom-avr-target.json` with either a JSON file adapted from the builtin `avr-unknown-gnu-atmega328` target above, or otherwise build the file manually you wish to avoiding the default path entirely.
+  * Or use `rustc --target=my-custom-avr-target.json` with either a JSON file adapted from the builtin `avr-unknown-gnu-atmega328` target above, or otherwise build the file you wish manually to avoid the default path entirely.

 ## Make sure you use the nightly version of Rust, not the default stable channel